Anthony Ippolito

-Anthony Adam Ippolito is an American actor.
+Anthony Adam Ippolito (born August 21, 1999) is an American actor.
 He is known for his portrayal of Al Pacino on the Paramount+ miniseries The Offer (2022).
 He also starred as George Wright in the Netflix drama series Grand Army (2020).

-Early life and education
+Early life

-Anthony Ippolito was born on Long Island.
-As the only child of Anthony and Lorraine.
+Anthony Ippolito was born on Long Island, as the only child of Anthony and Lorraine.
 He attended West Islip High School, and also spent a lot of his childhood in New York City.
+After high school Ippolito attended Baruch College, where he played on the baseball team.
+He is of Italian descent.

 Career

-In September 2021, it was announced that Ippolito was cast in Netflix romantic drama film Purple Hearts.
+In September 2021, it was announced that Ippolito was cast in the Netflix romantic drama film Purple Hearts.
 In August 2025, it was announced that Ippolito had been cast as Sylvester Stallone in I Play Rocky, directed by Peter Farrelly.